-Without correct and sufficient management, a construction site can be an extremely dangerous place to work.
+Without correct and sufficient management and the right training program like a Overhead Crane Safety Training for instance, a construction site can be an extremely dangerous place to work, especially when handling heavy construction equipment like Metal Shims for Foundation Leveling.
 Adequate health and safety measures must be put in place to ensure the safety and well-being not only of staff but of the general public.
 Here are 6 health and safety requirements that must be implemented on a construction site.

-Lockable perimeter fencing is necessary on all construction sites.
+Lockable perimeter fencing and construction site security is necessary on all construction sites, like Excavator hire Western Australia.
 This ensures that any ongoing work areas are restricted and are inaccessible to unauthorised parties at all times.
 A visitor and staff register will be held on-site.
 Anyone accessing or exiting the site must sign in and out.
 This will ensure that, in the event of an emergency, the site management team are aware of how many people need to be accounted for.

 Any new workers to the site must be given a site induction.
 This will detail the site safety requirements, sign-in areas, access routes and other procedures that must be followed.
 Ensuring that all staff and sub-contractors are aware of these policies should guarantee that they do not put themselves or others at risk.